 Variables and Data Types

 Like most programming languages, Bash uses variables to store data.
-Variables can hold any type of data, including strings, integers, and arrays.
-To declare a variable, simply assign a value to it:
+Variables can hold any data type, including strings, integers, and arrays.
+To declare a variable, assign a value to it:

 #!/bin/bash